 LiNC-IT was launched in 2018 and is the first statewide neurodiversity program.
 The LiNC-IT Collaborative was created to provide employment experience, and paid internships for students and young people with autism as well as to provide employers with a pipeline of excellent talent often missed during conventional recruitment processes.
 The following organizations play an essential role in supporting the neurodiverse pipeline:

 LiNC-IT leverages vocational rehabilitation funding from the NC Department of Health and Human Services with high quality service providers who are experts in supporting individuals with autism.

-The goal of the employer partners is reducing the unemployment rate and improving the workplace experience for individuals with Autism Spectrum Disorder by increased knowledge and acceptance at Triangle based companies for a neurodiverse workforce
+The goal of the employer partners is reducing the unemployment rate and improving the workplace experience for individuals with Autism Spectrum Disorder by increasing knowledge and acceptance of a neurodivergent workforce at Triangle-based companies.

 Alamance Community College